Leave a comment

-This was the general view both in scullery and the Star Chamber – the king would sooner or later settle for a woman of noble birth.
+This was the general view both in scullery and the star chamber – the king would sooner or later settle for a woman of noble birth.
 There was hardly a shortage to choose from.
-But all underestimated the strong willed determination of their ruler.
-A few days later, when he was returning from hunting, he came across a crowd of beggars hanging around by the East Gate to the City.
+All underestimated the strong willed determination of their ruler.
+A few days later, when he was returning from hunting, he came across a crowd of beggars hanging around by the East Gate to the city.
 The king dismounted, and began to distribute gold coins from his purse.

-“Kneel you dogs!” called out the captain of the Guard.
-But King Cophetua indicated with his hand that there was no need to bluster at these poor fellows.
+“Kneel you dogs!”
+Called out the captain of the guards.
+King Cophetua indicated with his hand that there was no need to bluster at these poor fellows, however.

 “Eighteen,” replied the maid.